harshilp24/its-harshil/README.md

 - 💬 Ask me about Anything that I can help you with
 - 📫 How to reach me: https://www.linkedin.com/in/harshil-v-patel/
 - 📫 Medium Blog : http://harshilp.medium.com
-- ⚡ Fun fact: “|” Key is not useless.
+- ⚡ Fun fact: “|” Key is not useless